 Build a Flutter Login app with Python Backend

-Businesses nowadays need to make critical choices on their selection of mobile technologies.
-They need to be testing and evaluating technologies every day.
-Organizations that fail to produce products and services that are simple to use, risk falling behind the competition.
+In today’s world, businesses need to make critical choices when it comes to selecting mobile technologies and they also need to test and assess these technologies daily.
+Organizations that are unable to produce easy-to-use products and services are at risk of falling behind their competition.

-In this article, we’ll be focusing on showing you how to connect a Python Django backend and a Flutter frontend using GraphQL.
+In this article, we’ll show you how to connect a Python Django backend with a Flutter frontend using GraphQL.

-Let’s take a look at why we use these tools before we get started.
+Before we get started, let’s take a look at why we choose to use these tools.

 Why we use Flutter